 Liberty Statue

-The Liberty Statue is one of Budapest’s most recognizable monuments, rising above the city on the summit of Gellért Hill.
-The female figure standing on the pedestal lifts a palm leaf high into the air, symbolizing peace and freedom.
+The Liberty Statue is one of Budapest’s most iconic monuments, rising above the city on Gellért Hill.
+The female figure holds a palm leaf aloft, symbolizing peace and freedom.

-The statue unveiled in 1947 is the work of Zsigmond Kisfaludi Strobl, and originally commemorated the Soviet army celebrated as liberators after the Second World War.
-Its meaning changed after the political transition, and today it is more broadly connected to the idea of freedom.
-An interesting detail is that the sculptor’s wife, Éva Kisfaludi Strobl, served as the model for the female figure.
+The statue, unveiled in 1947, is the work of Zsigmond Kisfaludi Strobl, and originally commemorated the Soviet army as liberators after the Second World War.
+Its meaning shifted after the fall of communism, and is now more broadly associated with the idea of freedom.
+A lesser-known detail is that the sculptor’s wife, Éva Kisfaludi Strobl, served as the model for the female figure.

-The monumental statue is visible from far away and remains one of Budapest’s defining cityscape landmarks.
-The surrounding area and the nearby Citadella form a popular hiking destination, from where an impressive panorama opens over the Danube, the bridges, and inner Pest.
+The monumental statue is visible from across the city and remains one of Budapest’s most prominent landmarks.
+The surrounding area and the nearby Citadella together form a popular viewpoint and hiking destination, offering impressive panoramic views over the Danube, the bridges, and central Pest.

 -